me-louie/Bugjet-Printer/README.md

 3. TODO: Run the tool
 4. Add your code to the tool's editor.
 Run it to render variable histories.
 Step through the visualization to see how and where your variable changes.

-See `backend/example` for some example code snippets that you can try out.
+See the `examples` folder for some example code snippets that you can try out.

 ## What we support
 1. Tracking primitive, array, and user-defined local variables. e.g.